AccessNow/helpline_documentation_resources/advice/secure_online_accounts/two_factor_authentication_recommendations.md

 ##### Two-Factor Authentication and Two-Step Verification
 Set up the account with Two-Factor Authentication or Two-Step Verification.
 This solution is not available for every online account, but when it is, we should encourage the client to use it, adding a layer of security beyond their password.

+If your client is concerned about associating their phone number with the account, please read below.

 Use https://twofactorauth.org/ as a reference to see what accounts present 2-Step or 2FA as an option.

 For some of our most requested sites, provide the following instructional links to the client and assist in guiding them through the setup: